 One of the easiest ways to enjoy a simple summer is to spend as much time as you can outside in nature.
 We live in a place where our summers are brief, so I try to make the most of each summer day.
 Summer is a great time to aim for less screen time and more nature time.

 Take time to be outside.
 Go for a walk, eat a meal outside, build a campfire and make s’mores, go for a bike ride.
 Planting a garden or a container garden is a great way to spend time outside.
 If you have a black thumb like me, plant something hardy that can grow despite your lack of gardening skills!
 You can even simply pull out a chair and enjoy the sunshine or the starlight.
-It doesn’t have to complicated or exhausting, just get outside and enjoy the beauty all around you!
+It doesn’t have to be complicated or exhausting, just get outside and enjoy the beauty all around you!

 6. Have rhythms but stay flexible